st003/static-site-gen/README.md

 python -m sitegen --new
 ```

 Place all of your project files and directories in the project/source folder.
-Run with:
+See the docs for detailed instructions on how to dynamically insert text into project files.

+When you are ready to generate your site, run:

 ```
 python -m sitegen
 ```

-A full list of arguments can be viewed by running:
+The final output will be saved to the dist folder.
+A full list of optional arguments can be viewed by running:

 ```
 python -m sitegen --help